fortunejs/fortune/README.md

 ## Usage

-To get started, only record type definitions need to be provided.
+Only record type definitions need to be provided.
 These definitions describe what data types may belong on a record and what relationships they may have, for which Fortune.js does inverse updates and maintains referential integrity.
 Here's an example of a basic micro-blogging service:

 ```js
 const fortune = require('fortune') // Works in web browsers, too.